 To help you narrow down your search for a great 40-inch TV, we’ve done all the ground-work to find out everything you need to know about screens and display technology.
 What you’ll find below should not only help you pick out the 40-inch screen of your dreams, but also educate you on the modern audiovisual landscape.
 It’s a win-win.

 What TVs does TechRadar recommend?

-If we had to narrow down all the factors, the most important things to look for is a great smart TV operating system that’ll help you stream shows and movies from Amazon, Netflix and YouTube; at least an FHD (Full-HD) panel, if not 4K; and how many inputs a TV has.
+To begin with, the most important things to keep an eye on is the inclusion of a great smart TV \os onboard so that you can hook it up to the internet and stream shows and movies from Amazon, Netflix and YouTube; at least an FHD (Full-HD) panel, if not 4K; and how many inputs a TV has.

 That sounds like a lot to take into account, I know, but I promise picking out a screen is as easy as can be.
 Let’s break it down one attribute at a time.